 It’s always a challenge to cook in someone else’s kitchen, so the “easy” in the title of the recipe was appreciated.
 And truly, the recipe was easy to make.
 As the bread baked, the house filled with the scent of Parmesan cheese and Italian herbs.
-It reminded me of the Italian rolls my mom made growing up – and that always struck me as too complicated to make because of the yeast.
+It reminded me of the Italian rolls my mom made growing up.
+They always struck me as too complicated to make myself because of the yeast.
 Generally, I avoid baking with yeast… my bread never seems to rise right.
 Although the focaccia recipe uses yeast and has to be left to rise, there is no kneading required.
 In fact, you don’t have to form rolls either.
 You simply spread the dough into a 9×13 pan.
 In other words, it seemed like the best both words: flavors from my childhood with the ease of prep I insist on now.

 Here’s the recipe:

 1 teaspoon salt

 1 2/3 cups very warm water

 1 Tablespoon Italian seasoning

 Mix flour, yeast, sugar, and salt in a large bowl.
 Add 2 tablespoons oil and water; stir until well mixed.
 Spread dough into a greased 13×9 pan.
 Cover and let rise for 30 minutes until doubled.
 Poke multiple holes in dough using the handle of a wooden spoon.
 Drizzle 2 tablespoons oil over the top of the dough; sprinkle with cheese and Italian seasoning.
 Cover and let rise for 15 minutes while the oven preheats to 375 Fahrenheit.
 Bake 30-35 minutes until lightly browned.
 Cool slightly and cut into squares.
 Enjoy warm.